fleetio/frank-on-heroku/README.md

 Creating a new website
 ----------------------
 1. `cd` to the directory where your website code will live (e.g. `cd ~/Dev` )
-2. Create the new Frank project:
+2. Create the new Frank project using the **frank-on-heroku template**:

         $ frank new rarestep-www